 Galleries With[out] Walls

-2021, talk of NFTs is everywhere – evening news segments, rabid Twitter threads, disparaging long-read articles and of course, memes.
-Seemingly from nowhere, NFTs have captured the attention, imagination and discourse of the entire internet as millions scramble to understand the impact this nascent technology is having on art, its creation, curation, and ultimately collection.
+In March 2021, three letters were suddenly everywhere.
+NFT became the talking points of evening news segments, rabid Twitter threads, disparaging long-reads and of course, memes.
+Seemingly from nowhere, NFTs had captured the attention, imagination and discourse of the entire internet as millions scrambled to understand the impact the abbreviation would have on their industry.
+Is this a case of the emperor’s new clothes, or are NFTs the next frontier for artists?
+We’ve asked the artists to decide.

 The economic downturn, combined with the impact of the ‘Troubles’, has helped this illegal industry to thrive.
 The issue of diesel laundering is one that nobody wants to talk about – it is seen as a necessary evil.
 Diesel laundering provides cheap fuel and creates employment and opportunities in the area.
 Plant closures, illegal dump-sites and contaminated waterways are reported, but then soon forgotten.